Germaine of Foix: Queen Dowager

 After two years of health problems, King Ferdinand died on 23 January 1516.
-He left Germaine Syracuse in Sicily, the towns of Tàrrega, Sabadell and Villagrasa in Catalonia, and Basilicata in Naples, resulting in a yearly income of 50 000 florins, and ordered his grandson Archduke Charles, Lord of the Netherlands (1500–1558) to take care of her.
+In his will he left Germaine Syracuse, Sicily, the towns of Tàrrega, Sabadell and Villagrasa in Catalonia, and Basilicata in Naples, and ordered his grandson Archduke Charles to take care of her.
 Charles, Queen Joanna's son who had been raised in the Habsburg Netherlands, arrived in Castile in 1517, and Germaine moved from Aragon to be closer to his court, and lived in the Monastery of El Abrojo near Valladolid.
 At first, her stepgrandson, only 12 years her junior, showed much respect for her, rising from his seat and uncovering his head if she entered the room and addressing her kneeling, but soon abandoned this courtesy.
 He did, however, grant her Olmedo and Madrigal de las Altas Torres on 19 June 1517 and Arévalo on 15 March 1518.
 Around this time, she was described as "not very beautiful, somewhat lame, a great lover of lounging around and going to banquets, orchards, gardens, and parties".

-On 20 August 1518, more than 2 years after her husband's death, Germaine gave birth to a daughter, Isabella, in Valencia, probably fathered by Charles.
-In her will, Germaine referred to her daughter as la Serenissima doña Ysabel, Ynfanta de Castilla, hija de la Maj. del Emperador ("the Most Serene Lady Isabella, Infanta of Castile, daughter of His Majesty the Emperor").
 In 1519, Charles travelled to Aragon to take his oath as king, and Germaine went with him.
-While in Barcelona, Charles arranged a marriage for Germaine with Margrave Johann of Brandenburg-Ansbach (1493–1525), a landless cadet of the House of Hohenzollern.
-He was a cousin of Joachim I Nestor, Prince-elector of the Margraviate of Brandenburg (1499–1535), whose vote Charles needed in order to be elected Holy Roman Emperor.
+While in Barcelona, Charles arranged a marriage for Germaine with Margrave Johann of Brandenburg-Ansbach, Viceroy of Valencia, a landless cadet of the House of Hohenzollern.
+He was a cousin of Joachim I Nestor, Prince-elector of the Margraviate of Brandenburg, whose vote Charles needed in order to be elected Holy Roman Emperor.
 Germaine and Charles then travelled together to Germany where she was married.

+Prior to it, in May 1520 Germaine accompanied Charles V to England where he met Henry VIII and Catherine of Aragon and Mary Tudor, Queen of France (Henry's sister) in Canterbury.

+Germaine and Charles may also had an affair which resulted in an illegitimate child, although this is disputed.